 Rule 5A:12.
-Petition for Appeal.
+Petition for Appeal and Other Petitions for Discretionary Review.

-- (b) Copy to Opposing Counsel.
-At the time the petition for appeal is filed, a copy of the petition must be mailed or delivered to the Commonwealth's attorney or the city, county, or town attorney, as the case may be. - (c) What the Petition Must Contain.
-A petition for appeal must contain the following: - (1) Assignments of Error.
-Under a heading entitled "Assignments of Error," the petition must list, clearly and concisely and without extraneous argument, the specific errors in the rulings below or the issue(s) on which the tribunal or court appealed from failed to rule upon which the party intends to rely, or the specific existing case law that should be overturned, extended, modified or reversed.
+- (a) When the Petition Must be Filed.
+When an appeal to this Court does not lie as a matter of right, a petition for appeal, application for an appeal, or other authorized pleading seeking discretionary review (hereafter "petition"), as appropriate, must be filed with the clerk of this Court: - (1) not more than 10 days after entry of the trial court's order in cases governed by Code § 8.01-267.8; - (2) not more than 15 days after entry of the trial court's certification in cases governed by Code § 8.01-675.5(A); - (3) not more than 14 days after the filing of the notice of filing of transcripts in cases governed by Code §§ 19.2-398 (A) and (E); - (4) not more than 40 days after the filing of the record with this Court in cases governed by Code §§ 19.2-398 (B) and (C); and - (5) for any other discretionary appeal, within the time prescribed by the statute authorizing the appeal to the Court of Appeals. - (b) Copy to Opposing Counsel.
+At the time the petition is filed, a copy of the petition must be transmitted, mailed, or emailed to all opposing counsel of record. - (c) What the Petition Must Contain.
+A petition under this Rule must contain the following: - (1) Assignments of Error.
+Under a heading entitled "Assignments of Error," the petition must list, clearly and concisely and without extraneous argument, the specific errors in the rulings below-or the issue(s) on which the tribunal or court appealed from failed to rule-upon which the party intends to rely.
 An exact reference to the page(s) of the transcript, written statement of facts, or record where the alleged error has been preserved in the trial court or other tribunal from which the appeal is taken must be included with each assignment of error but is not part of the assignment of error.
-If the error relates to failure of the tribunal or court below to rule on any issue, error must be assigned to such failure to rule, providing an exact reference to the page(s) of the record where the issue was preserved in the tribunal below, and specifying the opportunity that was provided to the tribunal or court to rule on the issue(s). - (i) Effect of Failure to Assign Error.
+If the error relates to failure of the tribunal or court below to rule on any issue, error must be assigned to such failure to rule, providing an exact reference to the page(s) of the transcript, written statement of facts, or record where the alleged error has been preserved in the tribunal below, and specifying the opportunity that was provided to the tribunal or court to rule on the issue(s). - (i) Effect of Failure to Assign Error.
 Only assignments of error assigned in the petition for appeal will be noticed by this Court.
 If the petition for appeal does not contain assignments of error, the petition will be dismissed. - (ii) Insufficient Assignments of Error.
 An assignment of error which does not address the findings, rulings, or failures to rule on issues in the trial court or other tribunal from which an appeal is taken, or which merely states that the judgment or award is contrary to the law and the evidence, is not sufficient.
-If the assignments of error are insufficient, the petition for appeal will be dismissed.
+If the assignments of error are insufficient, the petition will be dismissed.